01mf02/jq-lang-spec/ujq.md

 # Comparison between ujq and our semantics {#sec:ujq}

-ujq implements a value type that is quite close to JSON, as well as the operations given in @sec:value-ops.
+ujq implements a value type that is quite close to JSON, as well as the operations given in @sec:values.
 However, the operations implemented in ujq are quite simplified and do not support all functionalities of their counterparts in `jq`;
 for example,